 Liquor liability insurance is important for many reasons.
 When something happens in your establishment, it may seem logical that the one or more individuals who perpetrated the incident are to blame.
 However, this is typically not the case.
 More often than not, it is the establishment that served the alcohol to the perpetrator which is largely held liable.

-Without liquor liability, an establishment in which an incident occurred can be sued for significant amounts of money in damages, and the more severe the damages or injury, the higher the amount that can be sued for.
+Without liquor liability coverage, an establishment in which an incident occurred can be sued for significant amounts of money in damages, and the more severe the damages or injury, the higher the more money the people will seek.

-Liquor liability insurance protects businesses that sell alcohol from large financial losses.
-For example, if you own a bar and a patron becomes intoxicated and decides to start an altercation with another patron in your establishment, liquor liability protects you from being blamed for any injuries caused as a result of that altercation or the unsafe work environment it may have created.
+This kind of insurance for bars protects the business from large financial losses.
+For example, if you own a bar and a patron becomes intoxicated and decides to start an altercation with another patron while in your establishment, liquor liability protects you from being blamed for any injuries caused as a result of that altercation or the unsafe work environment it may have created.

-Another scenario might be an intoxicated, unruly patron who is escorted out of your establishment to maintain the peace in your establishment, but who then attempts to charge you with assault.
+Another scenario might be an intoxicated, unruly patron who is escorted out of your establishment to maintain the peace for everyone else, but who then attempts to charge you with assault.

 Is It Mandatory to Have Coverage?

 Not all states require alcohol-selling establishments to carry liquor liability insurance.
-Unfortunately, this can often be the reason why so many establishments are left vulnerable to lawsuits.
+Unfortunately, this is often the reason why so many establishments are vulnerable to lawsuits.

-Even if an establishment is located in a state that doesn’t require liquor liability insurance, it may still be required.
-For example, if you are renting the space in which your establishment operates, your landlord may require you to have this coverage in order to protect their real estate investment from the physical damage that can lead to costly repairs.
+Even if an establishment is located in a state that doesn’t require liquor liability insurance, it may still be required by others.
+For example, if you are renting the space for your bar, your landlord may require you to have this coverage as part of your rental agreement.
+This is to protect their real estate investment from the physical damage that can lead to costly repairs.

-Just as with a landlord, the financial institution from which the money was borrowed needs to protect its investment which is, essentially, you.
-By having liquor liability insurance, you become less of a financial risk from the bank’s perspective.
+Just like the landlord, the lender needs to protect its investment which is, essentially, you.
+Liquor liability insurance makes you less of a financial risk from the bank’s perspective.

 Features to Look for When Choosing Coverage

-When searching for coverage, you need to ensure that your policy covers certain situations.
-You will be left unprotected in the event that an incident occurs if your liquor liability insurance quote doesn’t include the following features.
+When searching for bar business insurance, you need to a policy that covers specific situations.
+You will be left unprotected in the event that an incident occurs if your coverage doesn’t include the following features:

-A good liquor liability insurance policy will ensure that you are covered for any legal costs you incur in the process of defending yourself for charges placed against you.
+Insurance for bars and nightclubs should cover any legal costs you incur in the process of defending yourself against charges placed against you.
 It should also cover any payment of settlements or other judgments which have found you liable.
 Both of these financial features are important, as, without them, your costs can quickly escalate into amounts that can be overwhelming.

 Coverage for Assault and Battery

-Although you may have never suspected that assault and battery would enter into any scenario in your establishment and require liquor liability, not having this coverage can leave you vulnerable.
+Although you may have never suspected that assault and battery would enter into any scenario in your establishment, not having this coverage can leave you very vulnerable.
 There are some claims which can be excluded by a liquor liability policy under something called the “expected or intended injury” exclusion.